benmvp/slides/md/2016-es6-nationjs-extended.md

 - Currently a Senior UI Engineer at Eventbrite
 - Eventbrite is an online ticketing & events platform
 - Many conferences use it for registration
-- I work on the Frontend Architecture team and right now we're in the midst of a transition from Backbone/Marionette to React
+- I work on the Frontend Platform team and right now we're in the midst of a transition from Backbone/Marionette to React
+- Python/Django backend, but using a Node daemon to render React components server-side

 /////